Skip Navigation LinksHome > Resources > Campus Life > Balancing Work & College > Six Great Ways to Earn Money in College

 Babysitting

 You might have thought that the days of changing diapers and playing hide and seek were over, but don't remove yourself from this job market just yet.
 In college, there are many opportunities to work as a part-time nanny or to baby-sit for the children of a professor.
 Such opportunities can be found on university bulletin boards and in the school newspaper.
-Residents also hire students to watch their children as well, in an effort to support a local university.
+Residents also hire students to watch their children or pet sit their dogs and cats in an effort to support a local university.
 The compensation is typically more than fair, at times even competitive.

 Participating in Drug Studies Through Your University